How can I find LVN Programs Near me?

 What are the day-to-day duties of a Licensed Vocational Nurse?

-On any given day, an LVN typically monitor patients’ vital signs, take blood pressure, record height and weight, and take a medical history of the patient.
+On any given day, an LVN typically monitor patients' vital signs, take blood pressure, record height and weight, and take a medical history of the patient.
 They assist patients with dressing, bathing and walking.
-Because of the close contact, a practical nurse has with patients, a caring, patient and empathic nature is essential.
+Because of the close contact, a practical nurse has with patients, a caring, patient and emphatic nature is essential.